tkaplan/nginx-prestashop/README.md

 - Docker and Docker-compose on your system.
 - You have cloned [this](https://github.com/schlpbch/nginx-prestashop) repository.

-Here are the steps to get started
+Here are the steps to get started:

 1. Change into directory: